HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

          * Repeat hyperparameter search (default: 5 times, can be changed in ```config```)

-    - Compute average of best hyperparameters
+    - Compute average of best hyperparameters (for folds and repeated runs)

-    - Train a model with average best hyperparameters
+    - Train a model with average best hyperparameters (without using a validation set)

  5. The two models from the previous step, as well as the pre-trained model are compared with respect to the Pearson Correlation Coefficient on the test set.
 The outputs of the best model are stored.